Back to Symptoms

 Possible causes of vaginal bleeding during the second or third trimester include:

 Light bleeding, often mixed with mucus, near the end of pregnancy could be a sign that labor is starting.
-This vaginal discharge is pink or bloody and is known as bloody show.
+This vaginal discharge is pink or bloody.
+It’s called the bloody show.

-It’s important to report any vaginal bleeding during pregnancy to your health care provider.
-Be prepared to describe how much blood you passed, what it looked like, and whether it included any clots or tissue.
+Tell your healthcare professional about any vaginal bleeding during pregnancy.
+Be ready to say how much blood you passed, what it looked like and whether it had clots or tissue in it.

-During the second trimester (weeks 13 through 24):
+During the second trimester, weeks 13 through 27:

-During the third trimester (weeks 25 through 40):
+During the third trimester, weeks 28 through 40:

-In the final weeks of pregnancy, remember that vaginal discharge that is pink or bloody might be a sign of impending labor.
-Contact your health care provider and confirm that what you are experiencing is indeed bloody show.
-Occasionally, it might be a sign of a pregnancy complication.
+In the final weeks of pregnancy, vaginal discharge that is pink or bloody might be a sign of labor starting.
+That’s called the bloody show.
+If you see pink or bloody discharge near the end of pregnancy, contact your healthcare professional to make sure what you’re having is bloody show.
+Sometimes, it might be a sign of a pregnancy complication.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.